ROCKHAPPENZ.com homepage

 The Invaders - Wally Scott, Billy Karaitiana, Dave Russell and Jimmy Hill

-Wally and Dave with Fiesta Red Stratocaster, whilst Billy has a white Jazz Bass
+Wally and Dave with Fiesta Red Stratocasters, whilst Billy has a white Jazz Bass

-The Mustangs - John Kaye, Wayne Allen, Dave Chapman and Dougie Hancock
+The Mustangs — John Kaye (Sunburst Precision Bass), Dave Chapman (Sunburst Jazzmaster),

 Individual No-Remittance Licence Shipments: In the day, import licences were required for all instruments, and the rule was that 1/3 of the price of the instrument had to be provided in Overseas Funds (that is to say the funds were provided from an overseas account - hence the term "No-Remittance Licence").
-In the case of Johnny Campbell's independently imported Fiesta Red Startocaster, the purchase price was £117/-, which required the equivalent of £39/- to be paid overseas in foreign currency to the supplier prior to shipment.
-Johnny also sorced a Watkins Copicat Tape Echo Unit which was imported on the same basis, and required £13/- of overseas funds relative to the purchase price of £39/-.
+In the case of Johnny Campbell's independently imported Fiesta Red Stratocaster, the purchase price was £117/-/-, which required the equivalent of £39/-/- to be paid overseas in foreign currency to the supplier prior to shipment.
+Johnny also sourced a Watkins Copicat Tape Echo Unit which was imported on the same basis, and required £13/-/- of overseas funds relative to the purchase price of £39/-/-.

-John Campbell, Detours 1962 Fiesta Red Stratocaster and Trevor Wright 1962 Jass Bass sunburst
+1962 Fiesta Red Stratocaster and Trevor Wright 1962 Sunburst Jazz Bass

 The Second Shipment: The Foam Green set of Fenders for The Playboys sat in the window of Sedley Wells for a couple of days before they were released to the group, photo shown is 1963, and these were L series instruments.
 Mark Graham Foam Green Stratocaster later on-sold on to Kevin O'Neil, on-sold to Pete Sidery, later owned by Phil Jones circa 1970